Exodus International, the make a wish foundation for self-loathing homosexuals, is in crisis.

 After what appears to be a rap over the knuckles from Chambers he has mellowed a couple of incorrect comments but reaffirms his and other Australian ‘ex-gay’ ministry positions.
 Sennitt writes on his blog Exodus Sinking or Sailing,

 “Within Exodus and its affiliates there are many people whom I have a close and incredibly cordial relationships, such as Shirley Baskett of Exodus Asia-Pacific.
 Not all, but many believe that change in sexual desire is possible and are living proof of it, as exceptional as that is; as such it is no secret that many regional and affiliated leaders are at odds with the new direction pioneered by Chambers and believe that it is not representative of their own position”.

-I just heard the story tonight of a 40 year old man who openly shared his story with a Pentecostal pastor in Brisbane.
-The comments made by the pastor were ignorant, cruel and destructive and sent the man into a downward spiral that included thoughts of taking his own life.
-I hear stories like this too regularly.
+I just heard the story tonight of a 40-year-old man who openly shared his story with a Pentecostal pastor in Brisbane.
+The comments made by the pastor were ignorant, cruel, and destructive, and sent the man into a downward spiral that included thoughts of taking his own life.

-In essence the enemy we fight is not ‘ex-gay’ organisations or churches, it’s ignorance.
+In essence, the enemy we fight is not ‘ex-gay’ organisations or churches, it’s ignorance.
 We create change by focusing our energies into changing the latter instead of attacking the former.

-So it is wonderful that 17 of the 27 ‘ex-gay’ previous ministries in Australia and New Zealand have closed down but obviously there is still much to do.
+So it is wonderful that 17 of the 27 ‘ex-gay’ previous ministries in Australia and New Zealand have closed down but obviously, there is still much to do.

-Shortly I will be releasing another statement by a founder and former leader of one of Australia’s Exodus affiliates.
+Shortly, I will be releasing another statement by a founder and former leader of one of Australia’s Exodus affiliates.